Nftxv/AVN-Player/project_dump.md

         progress.disabled = false;
         this.audio.src = node.audioUrl;
         this.audio.play().catch(e => console.error("Playback error:", e));
-        this.loadAndShowLyrics(node.lyricsUrl);

     } else if (node.sourceType === 'iframe') {
-        document.getElementById('currentCover').src = `https://i.ytimg.com/vi/${node.iframeUrl}/mqdefault.jpg`;
         playBtn.disabled = false;
         playBtn.textContent = '⏸';
         progress.value = 0;
         progress.disabled = true;

         if (this.ytPlayers.has(node.id)) {
-            // Player already exists, get it.
             this.currentYtPlayer = this.ytPlayers.get(node.id);

-            // If the video has ended, seek to the beginning before playing. if (this.currentYtPlayer.getPlayerState() === YT.PlayerState.ENDED) {
+            if (this.currentYtPlayer.getPlayerState() === YT.PlayerState.ENDED) {
                 this.currentYtPlayer.seekTo(0);
             }
             this.currentYtPlayer.playVideo();
         } else {
-            // Player doesn't exist, create it on-demand (it will auto-play). this.currentYtPlayer = await this.createAndPlayYtPlayer(node);
+            this.currentYtPlayer = await this.createAndPlayYtPlayer(node);
         }
-        this.loadAndShowLyrics(null);
     }
   }